google/jsir/README.md

 ## Design highlights

-Driven by the diverse use cases of malicious JavaScript analysis and detection, JSIR needs to achieve two seemingly conflicting goals:
+Driven by the diverse use cases of JavaScript analyses and transformations, JSIR needs to achieve two seemingly conflicting goals:

 *   It needs to be **high-level** enough to be lifted back to the AST, in order